 How does the City of Stillwater determine how your tax dollars are used?
 Much like the budget you use at home.
-For instance, you plan for known expenses and if your roof begins to leak or a pipe in your kitchen bursts, you use money set aside for the unexpected or you have to adjust your spending to pay for the repairs.
+For instance, you plan for known expenses; however, if your roof begins to leak or a pipe in your kitchen bursts, you will have to use money set aside for the unexpected or you have to adjust your spending to pay for the repairs?.

-The City, too, has to plan for the known expenses and also save for future and unexpected expenses.
+The City also has to plan for the known expenses and to save for future and unexpected expenses.
 For example, the City must ensure proper funding in its Annual Budget so that:

 employees are compensated fairly for the work they do,

 reserve funds are adequate in case of emergency.